The New York Academy of Medicine, 1216 Fifth Avenue at 103rd Street, New York, NY 10029

 Free; advance registration is required.

 Although other animals communicate vocally, they can’t sculpt the sounds into language.
 Our amazing, naturally-selected control over our breathing, our vocal cords, and our lips and tongue—resulting in the ability to communicate with spoken language—is what made a scattered band of small, biped primates in sub-Saharan Africa the dominant species on Earth.
 The theory of universal grammar, which sees language as a phenomenon that evolved for thought rather than communication, virtually erases the role of voice and speech in our evolution.
-In this talk, journalist and author John Colapinto will discuss his new book, which explains why this role is so important.
-All attendees are invited to a reception with the speaker after the event.
-Light refreshments will be served.
+In this talk, journalist and author John Colapinto discussed his new book, which explains why this role is so important.

 About the Speaker